6 examples of enterprise Node.js projects

 Today, Medium has a service-oriented backend structure, which allows the platform to share code between the client- and server-side.
 By using Node.js, Medium teams can deploy five times a day, being capable of 10 times.

 This list of enterprise use cases is just the tip of the iceberg.
 There are many more organizations that decided to start Node.js projects for the reasons we stated above.
 The listed use cases show the capabilities of this technology for applications built at the enterprise scale.
-If you’re looking for a reliable web development technology that can process massive volumes of data and accelerate the development process, Node.js will be your best pick.
+If you’re looking for a reliable web development technology that can process massive volumes of data and accelerate the development process, Node.js development services will be your best pick.

 Are you looking for a team of Node.js experts to build your next enterprise application?
 Get in touch with us; we help companies launch successful Node.js projects using as the core technology.